vCodeScripts/vC-vote/vC-vote/readme.md

 Metadata Item Photo: https://prnt.sc/s2LvRV1XQ5P

+Dependencies:
+qb-core
+qb-inventory (If you want the votingpin item option)

 Installation: If you don't want to give a Voting Pin After Someone Voted, You Can Just Drag And Drop Our Script Into Your Resources Folder.